 Tom and Mia welcomed Adelaide Eve, a sister for Ziggy, who arrived safe and well in mid-September.
 We are grateful that despite Melbourne’s lockdown we were able to see them all very soon after Adelaide’s arrival.

 Sam and Melanie are well established in their roles in Darwin, where day-to-day life has not really been impacted very much by COVID.
 The main restriction is on interstate travel – they have not been able to leave the Northern Territory for most of this year.
 We are hoping that they might be able to come to Melbourne for Christmas, but that remains uncertain at this stage.
 Just as we feel the distance from family and friends in England, so Melanie is a long way from her family in Switzerland during these COVID days.

 Jono and Lizzie are very well settled in married life and are handling the current UK lockdown with a great deal of wisdom, grace and good humour.

-Please note our change of address at the bottom of the letter.
 With our love and best wishes for a very happy Christmas,

 David and Rachel